northeastern-rc/rc-public-documentation/docs/source/05_using-discovery/04_workingwithgpu.md

 The public GPUs are available within two partitions, named `gpu` and `multigpu`.
 The differences between the two partitions are the number of GPUs that one can request per job and the time limit on each job.
-Both partitions give access to all of the public GPU types mentioned above.
+Both partitions give access to all the public GPU types mentioned above.
 The table below shows the differences between the two partitions.
 For more information about the partitions on Discovery, see [Partitions](../03_hardware/02_partitions.md).

 :::{note}
 All user limits are subject to the availability of cluster resources at the time of submission and will be honored according to that.
 :::

 ```{list-table}